So you sent the perfect email hoping for a quick response, and 8 days later... still no reply. 😑

 - Reminder to register for XXX – This is a polite email reminder for an event.

-- Thanks for our meeting – This is a different way to follow up with a person you have already met.
-You're not demanding a response but creating a connection.
+- Thanks for our meeting – This is a different way to follow up with someone you have already met.
+You're not demanding a response but creating a connection

 - Why didn't you respond?

 - Respond ASAP (I included your manager as CC)